Crowne Plaza Hotel, Belfast

 SUPPORT

-We’ll explore ways to support people whose minds work differently - including those who may identify with or have been diagnosed with autism, ADHD, dyslexia, dyspraxia, and other forms of neurodivergence.
+Listen to and discuss with others, ways to support people whose minds may work differently, including those who identify with or have been diagnosed with autism, ADHD, dyslexia, or dyspraxia.

 UNDERSTANDING